What is Big Data Hadoop

 Big Data's Advantages

-It is used by marketing companies to identify the performance of their campaigns using the user data generated from social media platforms.
-Products are produced and their scale is determined based on the preferences expressed through the user data from social media.
-Patients’ past history as recorded through Big Data helps hospitals provide services more efficiently and in a much better manner.
+Marketing companies use big data to identify the performance of their campaigns using user data generated from social media platforms.
+Products are produced, and their scale is determined based on the preferences expressed through the user data from social media.
+Patients’ past history, as recorded through Big Data, helps hospitals provide services more efficiently and effectively.

 Technologies for Big Data

-It is necessary that Big Data be used more in order to ensure more accurate analysis.
-It would further lead to a more certain way of decision making.
+Big Data must be used more in order to ensure more accurate analysis.
+It would further lead to a more certain way of decision-making.
 Such appropriateness would lead to better quality services and products.
-In order to harness Big Data, it is essential for us to develop infrastructure that can process the data in a much faster way.
-To manage Big Data, numerous technologies from various suppliers such as Amazon, IBM, Microsoft, and others are available.
+In order to harness Big Data, we need to develop infrastructure that can process the data in a much faster way.
+Numerous technologies from various suppliers such as Amazon, IBM, Microsoft, and others are available to manage Big Data.

 Big Data in Action

-• MongoDB, for example, provides a set of tools for applications that are based on real time interaction among the users.
+MongoDB, for example, provides a set of tools for applications that are based on real-time user interaction.

-• NoSQL Big Data systems are built to make use of new cloud computing architectures that have evolved in recent years, allowing huge calculations to be executed cheaply and effectively.
-This helps in making the processing of large data a much more efficient affair.
+NoSQL Big Data systems are built to use new cloud computing architectures that have evolved in recent years.
+These architectures allow huge calculations to be executed cheaply and effectively, making the processing of large data much more efficient.

-• Some NoSQL systems can in fact analyze real data without the involvement of data engineers or complementary systems.
+Some NoSQL systems can analyze real data without the involvement of data engineers or complementary systems.

 Big Data Analytics

 It refers to the process of post facto analysis of large data.
 Some examples are MPP database systems and MapReduce.
-MapReduce offers a new technique of data analysis that complements SQL's capabilities, as well as a MapReduce-based system that can scale up from a single server to thousands of high and low-end workstations.
+MapReduce offers a new technique of data analysis that complements SQL's capabilities and a MapReduce-based system that can scale up from a single server to thousands of high and low-end workstations.

 What is Hadoop?

 Hadoop is a platform that enables you to store Big Data in a distributed environment before processing it in parallel.
-In order to understand what is Big Data Hadoop, we need to understand what Hadoop is comprised of.
+To understand what is Big Data Hadoop, we need to understand what Hadoop is comprised of.

 Hadoop and its components: